 - Weak: Returns processing, warranty claim assessment, automated resolution, supplier management

-This gap matters because post-purchase interactions represent 60-70% of all support volume.
-The customer interactions that most impact retention, return and warranty experiences, are exactly the ones that general CX platforms handle worst.
+This gap matters because post-purchase interactions are 60-70% of all support volume.
+Returns and warranty are the interactions that drive retention.
+They are also the ones general CX platforms handle worst.

 Building the Right CX Stack for Ecommerce

-The most effective ecommerce CX stacks combine specialized tools for each phase:
+The most effective ecommerce CX stacks combine dedicated tools for each phase:

 Pre-Purchase Layer